klauspaiva/redux-replayable/README.md

 ### Replaying actions: approach #2

-This approach is more flexible as it gives you raw access to the list of actions, while still adhering to the initial configuration of GDPR-friendliness.
+This approach is more flexible as it gives you raw access to the list of actions, **but adhering to the initial configuration of GDPR-friendliness**.

 It is done as follows: